akornsys-rdi/pcbid-specifications/README.md

 - Updated title to 2nd Draft
 - Edited FAQ
 - Updated sample PCBID
+- Added paragraph about the formation of the author name and project name fields
 - Added section for technical details
 - Added how to generate it
 - Modified barcode and pull-request sections